MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/application-lifecycle-management.md

 ## Solution management

 Virtual entities for finance and operations don't exist in Dataverse until they are created.
 Virtual entities must be created inside a solution.
-The MicrosoftOperationsERPVE solution is used for this purpose.
+The MicrosoftOperationsERPVE (Dynamics 365 ERP Virtual Entities) solution is used for this purpose.
 This solution will contain all the virtual entities that are created from an instance of finance and operations.

 MicrosoftOperationsERPVE is a [managed solution](/powerapps/developer/common-data-service/introduction-solutions).
 By definition, a managed solution can't be modified after it has been generated.
 However, MicrosoftOperationsERPVE is a managed solution that grants privileges to update the components (that is, virtual entities) that are inside it.
 Therefore, new virtual entities can be added to the solution as they are created, and existing virtual entities can be updated as required.
 Nevertheless, the privileges to modify the managed solution are available only to the platform itself.
 Users can't make changes directly to the solution.